cyberphone/cbor-everywhere/README.md

     - the deterministic serialization of the remaining CBOR data item

-Although the outlined scheme only supports signing data in the CBOR notation, the ability representing data like bit map images as CBOR byte strings, there are from a practical point of view, virtually no constraints.
+Although the outlined scheme only supports signing data in the CBOR notation, the ability representing data like bit-map images as CBOR byte strings, there are from a practical point of view, virtually no constraints.